-With the problem of long-term unemployed workers growing throughout Europe, the question remains whether activation measures of any kind can return these workers to the labor market.
-In Denmark the long-term unemployed may have received unemployment insurance UI for several years (up to 5 years until 1998).
+With the problem of long-term unemployed workers growing throughout Europe, the question remains whether activation measures of any kind can return these workers to the labour market.
+In Denmark some long-term unemployed have received unemployment insurance UI for several years (up to 5 years until 1998).
 These workers have lower possibilities of job matching relative to other unemployed individuals and therefore have a higher risk of structural problems in the labour market.
-In 2006, 4% of the unemployed in Denmark had been unemployed more than four years (DØRS, 2007).
-Since 2002, the number of those individuals who run out of UI is about 2,000-2,300 individuals (less than 2% of the unemployed in 2002) (Velfærdskommissionen 2006).
+Since 2002, the number of individuals running out of UI is about 2,000-2,300 (about 2% of the unemployed in 2002) (Velfærdskommissionen 2006).
+The persistence of long-term unemployed workers is problematic for two reasons: First, given unfavourable demographic developments, most welfare states cannot financially afford to have any potential workers not working.
+Second, some workers appear to be unwillingly long-term unemployed, because they state that they desire work but remain without a job offer.